You may only apply for exemption from a maximum of 50 per cent of each HEQ level as follows:

 We maintain a list of qualifications that are approved for exemption from HEQ modules.
 If you hold one of these, you can apply for exemption against an individual HEQ module - if APL exemption is granted, you won’t need to take that module.

-Check the list of recognised qualifications to see if your existing qualification is approved.
+Check the list of recognised qualifications or view our accredited course search to see if your existing qualification is approved.
 If your qualification is on the approved list, complete the application for exemption form and apply for your exemption when you register for your HEQ programme.

 2. Individual exemption

 Qualifications that are not on our pre-approved list may still be considered for HEQ exemption on an individual basis if they’re at the appropriate academic level and cover at least 80 per cent of the HEQ syllabus.

 HEQ are accredited and recognised by Ofqual (Office of Qualifications and Examinations Regulation) at the following levels: